tzebrowski/ObdMetrics/README.md

 ```

-### Mockable device interfaces
+### Mocking OBD Adapter

 There is not necessary to have physical ECU device to play with the framework.
-In the pre-integration tests where the API is verified its possible to use `MockConnection` that simulates behavior of the real device.
+In the pre-integration tests where the FW API is verified its possible to use `MockConnection` that simulates behavior of the real OBD adapter.

 <details>